High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

 \section{High Dimensional Binary Choice Model}

-In this section, we study high-dimensional binary choice models.
-With a feasible estimator $\hat{f}(v|\boldsymbol{z}_{1}^{\tilde{p}})$ of $f\left( v|\boldsymbol{z}_{1}^{p_{n}}\right)$ obtained from Section \ref{SEC:threshold} and the resulting feasible $\tilde{Y}$ in equation \ref{EQ:Ytide}, we can apply the special regressor approach in high-dimensional settings.
+In this section, we explore high-dimensional binary choice models.
+We start by using the feasible estimator $\hat{f}(v|\boldsymbol{z}_{1}^{\tilde{p}})$, as derived in Section \ref{SEC:threshold}, to approximate $f\left(v|\boldsymbol{z}_{1}^{p_{n}}\right)$.
+This leads to the feasible $\tilde{Y}$ in equation (\ref{EQ:Ytide}).
+We then apply the special regressor approach in high-dimensional settings.
 The analysis in this section follows existing methods but incorporates an estimated $\tilde{Y}$.

-To facilitate understanding in this section, consider viewing $\hat{f}(v | \boldsymbol{z}_{1}^{\tilde{p}})$ from the previous section as a ``regular'' nonparametric estimator and ignore that it is a post-selection estimator.
-Then, treat the estimators introduced in this section as building upon existing methods but incorporating a nonparametric first-step plug-in.
-It is important to emphasize that we have accounted for the selection issue related to the estimation of $f(v | \boldsymbol{z}_{1}^{p_{n}})$ when deriving all the theoretical results presented here.
-This treatment is demonstrated in Appendices \ref{APP:B1} and \ref{APP:B}.
+To facilitate understanding in this section, consider viewing $\hat{f}(v|\boldsymbol{z}_{1}^{\tilde{p}})$ from the previous section as a ``regular'' nonparametric estimator and ignore that it is a post-selection estimator.
+Then, the estimators introduced in this section are treated as building upon existing methods but incorporating a nonparametric first-step plug-in.
+We emphasize that we have accounted for the selection issue related to the estimation of $f(v|\boldsymbol{z}_{1}^{p_{n}})$ when deriving all the theoretical results.
+This treatment is demonstrated in Appendices \ref{APP:B1} and \ref{APP:C}.

-We begin by reviewing the special regressor estimator and presenting the conditions required for the validity of the moment conditions defined in equation \ref{EQ:momentCond}.
-With a feasible estimator for the conditional density in a high-dimensional setting, these moment conditions enable the estimation of the model parameters.
-We can then apply either a least squares estimator or a generalized method of moments estimator, incorporating appropriate regularization techniques commonly used in linear models.
+We begin by reviewing the special regressor estimator and presenting the conditions required to validate the moment conditions defined in equation (\ref{EQ:momentCond}).
+With a feasible estimator for the conditional density, these moment conditions enable the estimation of the model parameters.
+We can then apply either an LS or a GMM estimator, incorporating appropriate regularization techniques commonly used for linear models.
 To illustrate this, we explore the classic variable selection problem in Section \ref{SEC:VariableSelection} and discuss how to choose valid moment conditions from a large set of candidate IVs in Section \ref{SEC:MSelection}.
-Other scenarios, such as selecting optimal instruments (see, e.g., \cite{Belloni_et_al2012}), can be similarly studied but may involve more complex technical details.
+Other scenarios, such as selecting optimal instruments (see, e.g., \citet{Belloni_et_al2012}), can be similarly studied but may involve more complex technical details.

-It is important to note that the problems discussed in Sections \ref{SEC:VariableSelection} and \ref{SEC:MSelection} are fundamentally distinct.
-The notations used in each section are specific to the context and may carry different meanings despite appearing identical.
+It is important to note that the problems discussed in Sections \ref{SEC:VariableSelection} and \ref{SEC:MSelection} are fundamentally distinct: The notations used in each section are specific to their context and may have different meanings, even though they might appear identical.